shahzadhaider1/go-bucket/README.md

 A small tool to interact with your S3-compatible Cloud Object Storage and perform various operations.

-# Usage
+## Usage

-Here is how you can use this in your code.
+Here is how you can use this in your code:

-Create a new file `main.go` and paste the following code in it:
+1. Create a new file `main.go` and paste the following code in it
-Run `go mod tidy`
+2. Run `go mod tidy`
-Run `go run main.go`
+3. Run `go run main.go`

 ```
 package main